Participant Permission Slip: This may be used for all field trips. Parents, please fill out the information at the top.

 Work Camp – a week of repairing and renovating homes for people challenged physically, mentally, financially, or just in need of some help.
 Includes lots of music, prayer, fun, daily Mass, and lots of time, a deepening of faith.
 Occurs somewhere in the Diocese of Arlington (still in Virginia), the last week in June and July.
 Preparation begins in January and includes monthly meetings, an overnight retreat, fundraising events, and a willingness to do something for others.

 World Youth Day (WYD) – an international pilgrimage occurring every 2-3 years for young adults (ages 16 – 35) from all over the world.
-Occurs in different cities/countries each time (World Youth Day 2016 in Krakow, Poland: July 25-August 1).
+Occurs in different cities/countries each time.
 A week of catechesis (teachings by fabulous speakers), music festivals, meeting thousands of new people, Adoration with the Pope, a pilgrimage walk (a spiritual and physical journey to a destination) to the overnight Vigil and Papal Mass.
 Requires fundraising, occasional meetings, passport, a willingness to commit to the preparation plans, and must be 16 years of before the trip begins.

 Lock-in – (for middle school) – an overnight at the church, with 12 full hours of games, movies, discussions, prayer, food, and fun.
 Friends welcome.
 Usually in December or the spring.